GoogleCloudPlatform/terraform-google-cloud-run/modules/secure-cloud-run/README.md

   * Creates Serverless Connector on your **VPC Project** or **Serverless Project**.
 Refer the comparison below:
     * Advantages of creating connectors in the [VPC Project](https://cloud.google.com/run/docs/configuring/connecting-shared-vpc#host-project)
     * Advantages of creating connectors in the [Serverless Project](https://cloud.google.com/run/docs/configuring/connecting-shared-vpc#service-projects)
-  * Grant the necessary roles for Cloud Run are able to use VPC Connector on your Shared VPC when creating VPC Connector in host project.
+  * Grant the necessary roles for Cloud Run be able to use VPC Connector on your Shared VPC when creating VPC Connector in host project.
     * Grant Network User role to Cloud Services service account.
     * Grant VPC Access User to Cloud Run Service Identity when deploying VPC Access.